 The form should take you less than 30 minutes to complete, but we recommend that you give yourself as much time as possible.

-If you have not recorded any CPD when you complete the renewal application form, we will prompt you to do so during the application process.
+If you have not met the CPD requirements when you complete the renewal application form, we will prompt you to do so during the application process.
 This means it will take you longer to complete the form.
-You will also have the option to ‘skip’ the CPD step by declaring that you will record CPD before 30 November.
+You will also have the option to ‘skip’ the CPD step by declaring that you will meet the CPD requirements before 30 November.